uPortal-Project/uportal-project.github.io/governance/meetings/uportal-steering-committee-2023-05-10.md

 ### FOSSY 2023

 The **[Free and Open Source Yearly (FOSSY) conference](https://2023.fossy.us)** will be taking place 13 to 16 of July in Portland, OR.
-There will be some uPortal presentations at this inaugural conference.
+In the "FOSS For Education" community track there will be some uPortal presentations at this inaugural conference.
 Watch this space to see the uPortal topics that will be presented.

 ### uPortal Call for Developers and (Implementing) Institutions